The right care the first time

 People turn to Mayo Clinic for help with a wide range of serious and difficult-to-diagnose infectious diseases.
 Each year Mayo Clinic's infectious diseases specialists diagnose and treat more than 18,000 adults and children from around the world.

-Mayo Clinic's experts help people with viral infections, bloodstream infections, and complex or rare conditions caused by emerging pathogens and multidrug-resistant microbes.
+Mayo Clinic's experts help people with bacterial, fungal, viral and parasitic infections.
+That includes bloodstream infections and complex or rare conditions caused by emerging pathogens and multidrug-resistant microbes.
 Successful treatment starts with an accurate diagnosis.
 Mayo Clinic doctors take the time to get it right.
 In a recent study, 88 percent of people who came to Mayo Clinic for a second opinion received a new or refined diagnosis.

 Having all this expertise in a single place, focused on you, means that you're not just getting one opinion.
 Your care is discussed among the team, your test results are available quickly and appointment schedules are coordinated.
 Highly specialized experts are working together for you.
 What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.